oneminch/Notes/Web APIs.md

 ### RESTful

 - Representational State Transfer
     - Defines a set of constraints to be used for creating web services.
     - Use HTTP methods like GET, POST, PUT, and DELETE to perform operations on resources identified by URIs.
+- **REST API**s are a way of accessing web services in a simple and flexible way without having any processing.
-- Resource-based
+    - Resource-based and stateless
 - Ideal for web servers
+- Benefits
+    - Standardization
+    - Statelessness
+    - Flexibility (of resource or methods)
+    - Interoperability

 ```
 GET /api/users/123